UIUC-iSchool-DataViz/spring2020/week10/lecture10.md

 ## bqplot interactors

-We will be able to use these different interaction methods:
+We have used several of these different interaction methods:

  * `FastIntervalSelector`
  * `IndexSelector`